 Offering similar programs to YES Montreal but accessible to all ages as well as non-Jewish job seekers, Agence Ometz Employment Services (formerly known as Jewish Employment Services) also offers skills assessment, specialized services for individuals ages 45 and over as well as for new immigrants, programs for the intellectually and physically challenged, career management services, networking events and more.

-I personally found out about Ometz many years ago through a friend whose non-Jewish brother had help from the team on his job search.
+We personally found out about Ometz many years ago through a friend whose non-Jewish brother had help from the team on his job search.
 Upon further investigation, Ometz's mission statement reads, "Ometz is a human services agency, offering employment, immigration, school and social services to help people fulfill their potential, and to secure the growth and vitality of the Montreal community," suggesting their services are not restricted to only members of the Jewish faith but are open to all Montrealers in need of help finding a job, services provided in partnership with taxpayer-funded, government-run Emploi-Québec.

 Movie Extra Work